Binance: Thailand

 Thailand's Securities and Exchange Commission filed a criminal complaint against Binance on 2 July 2021, "for commission of offence under the Emergency Decree on Digital Asset Business B.E.
 2561 (2018)".
 Additionally, Thailand's SEC cited Binance for operating without a license, a violation of Section 26 of the Digital Asset Businesses Emergency Decree.
 In May 2023, Thailand's Ministry of Finance issued a cryptocurrency exchange license to Gulf Binance, the joint venture of Binance and Gulf Innova, a subsidiary of Thai billionaire Sarath Ratanavadi's Gulf Energy Development.
 The exchange would reportedly launch later that same year.

 United Kingdom

 In January 2021, the UK's Financial Conduct Authority began requiring firms dealing with cryptoassets to register in order to comply with anti-money laundering rules.
 In June 2021, Binance was ordered by the FCA to stop all regulated activity in the United Kingdom.
 In June 2023, the FCA canceled unused permissions granted to Binance Markets Limited, meaning the company "can no longer provide regulated activities and products" in the UK.

+In June 2026, a group of 1,700 UK investors brought a class action against Binance and Changpeng Zhao in the High Court of England and Wales, seeking at least £150 million in damages.
+The claimants allege that the cryptocurrency exchange offered derivatives and leveraged products to UK retail customers without the required regulatory authorisation, causing investors financial losses.